index

 Free delivery in Metropolitan France

-Wearing an ankle bracelet during sports: good or bad idea?
+Wearing an anklet while playing sports: good or bad idea?

-Ankle bracelets are often worn daily or in summer, but the question quickly arises when it comes to doing physical activity: can you do sports with an ankle bracelet?
+Anklets are often worn daily or in summer, but the question quickly arises when it comes to physical activity: can you play sports with an anklet?

-This issue ties in with the concepts discussed in Summer anklet vs. everyday anklet and in Anklets and sensitive skin: which materials to avoid? where comfort and actual use are at the heart of the choice.
+This issue relates to the concepts discussed in Summer anklet vs. everyday anklet and in Anklet and sensitive skin: what materials to avoid? , where comfort and actual use are central to the choice.

-Why sports pose a problem with an ankle bracelet
+Why sports pose a problem with an anklet

-During sports activities, the ankle is a highly stressed area.
-It is subjected to:
+During sports activity, the ankle is a highly stressed area.
+It undergoes:

 • repetitive movements